Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 Here we describe the macros that can be specifed for Tcl and all extensions.
 An extension may define additional macros as well as additional values for the macros defined here.

-The installation directory is specified via the INSTALLDIR
+The installation directory is specified via the INSTALLDIR macro on

 the command line.
-If unspecified, this defaults to C:\Tcl
+If unspecified, this defaults to C:\Tcl.

 NOTE: this is a change from the current default of

-because the latter may not have access
+C:\Program Files\Tcl because the latter may not have access

 permissions for the user.

-macro specifies the directory in which to place the
+The OUT_DIR macro specifies the directory in which to place the

-output executables and libraries while TMP_DIR
+output executables and libraries while TMP_DIR specifies the

 directory for object files.
 If unspecified, the defaults used are